JT Blenker, Cr. Photog., CPP

 Photographic Craftsman, Certified Professional Photographer

 JT Blenker turned the trip of a lifetime traveling through out the country into a career in photography focusing on our sky’s, elusive for many, Milky Way Galaxy.
 His professional journey has gone from working for some of the most prestigious Fortune 500 companies to becoming a landscape and night sky photographer that's created engaging workshops where the focus is on developing aspiring photographers into even better artists.
 The core tenets for every workshop is seeing and understanding light, becoming a creator with intention, and making images into artistry.

 JT realized that passion, family, and happiness are the cornerstones of living a great life, and as an artist being true to yourself and engaging in experiences that move you are central to passion and creativity.
 Becoming engaged with the Professional Photographers of America's national, state, and local affiliates has allowed him to build heartfelt relationships with some of the best photographers alive today, as he shares his knowledge, engaging stories, and expertise through his astrophotography and landscape workshops throughout the USA.
-Recently, JT became a staff writer for Fstoppers and now can contribute to the photographic and artistic community on an incredible scale and hopes to grow more as a speaker, writer, and educator.
+JT is a Senior Staff Writer for Fstoppers and contributes to the photographic and artistic community on an incredible scale and hopes to grow more as a speaker, writer, and educator.

 Getting a bit more in depth...